How to Report Foreign Rental Income on US Taxes

 Include any expenses involved in generating the rental income on your foreign property.

-How you report the income will depend on the ownership structure.
 There are various ways of owning property.
 Some examples include individual ownership, a foreign LLC (Limited Liability Company), a US LLC, and a foreign trust amongst others.
-Each has its pros and cons – A post for another day.

 Reporting Currency for the Foreign Rental Income